The Goat Roper Rodeo Band : Tall Grass18.03.2019 : Old Pup Records

 The trio's usual two guitars (Sam Roberts adds rhythm to Jim Davies' lead), and upright bass (Tom Davies) and three part vocals - were augmented in the studio by the expressive organ playing of engineer, Dave Izumi, and pedal steel from Joe Harvey-Whyte - the latter coming on board after a spontaneous jam backstage at Glastonbury, making an important contribution, as Jim outlines, "He was amazing when he came down to record - creative with effects too - he makes it sound like there is more going on than there is!"

 It all adds up to Tall Grass being something of significance.
-Listen, and listen again - The Goat Roper Rodeo Band have produced their first great album, an uplifting and heartfelt trip through the dusty back roads of Americana.
+Listen, and listen again - The Goat Roper Rodeo Band have produced their first great album, and it is an uplifting and heartfelt trip through the dusty back roads of Americana.

 THE GOAT ROPER RODEO BAND I Unwrap my Bones